mgraauw/Plugathon-Validator/README.md

 4. On the first run, the tool will ask if you want to use the Nationale Terminologieserver (NTS), and if so, what your username and password are.
 If you don't use the NTS, the default FHIR terminology server will be used.<p>WARNING: your username and password will be stored in plaintext in the container!
 5. Building the IG takes some time.
 6. When the build has finished:
-    * When using the Codespace, run `serve` to serve the created IG.
+    * When using the Codespace, run `show` to serve the created IG.
 A popup will appear allowing you to open the result in your browser.
 From here, you can navigate to the QA page.
-    * When using the local Docker container, you can run `serve` and navigate to <http://localhost:8080>.
+    * When using the local Docker container, you can run `show` and navigate to <http://localhost:4000>.
 Alternatively, you can double click the "qa.html" page in the "output" folder on your computer.
     * Press Ctrl + C to stop serving the IG.
 7. To re-validate, put the changed resources in the "resources" subfolder and repeat these steps.